Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/workshop/publish/Publish-slides.md

 * How we consume information

 ### Modern Publishing
-* Content creators
+* Content Creator Economy
-* Digital marketing
+* Electronic Publication + Digital Marketing
 * Web based solutions for creation and distribution
 * Blogs, Video Channels, Podcast
 * Mobile devices and multimedia
-* Content Creator Economy

 ### Use what works
 * Start simple - start now